Although most cases of valproate (valproic acid [VPA]) overdose are benign, serious toxicity, including death, may occur after acute ingestion.

 The international frequency of valproic acid toxicity is unknown.

 Although most acute VPA ingestions occur in persons older than 19 years, age does not influence outcomes after an acute ingestion.
-Children younger than 3 years who are taking several anticonvulsant medications and who have coexistent medical illness may be at increased risk for fatal hepatotoxicity related to long-term VPA therapy (incidence, 1:500).
-Children younger than 2 years are at significant risk (1:800) for an idiosyncratic, potentially fatal hepatotoxic syndrome, even without the previously mentioned risk factors.
+Children younger than 3 years who are on long-term anticonvulsant medications (long-term valproate theray) and have a coexistent medical illness (eg, influenza, varicella) may be at increased risk for a Reyes-like syndrome, which can result in fever, lethargy, and vomiting.
+Of note, children younger than 2 years are at significant risk (1:800) for an idiosyncratic, potentially fatal hepatotoxic syndrome, even without the previously mentioned risk factors.

 Outcomes after an acute valproic acid overdose do not vary with either sex or race.